Money Transfer UK to USA

 However, it is focused being great online and more of a self-service option, so if you like speaking to a human especially before you signup or want to transfer larger amounts, non-P2P services may be better.
 However they do have an extensive FAQ and you do have the ability to call TransferWise customer support if ever you need.

-In our review for CurrencyFair we found that CurrencyFair (especially with its first transfer free) is a dissevered leader in world of money transfers.
+In our review for CurrencyFair we found that CurrencyFair (especially with its first 10 transfers are free) is a dissevered leader in world of money transfers.

 As a P2P provider the exchange rates and fees are extremely competitive.
 To achieve some of the best exchange rates in the business they require funds up front.